 - For South Pole deployment, the project covers the cost of the hotel and per diem in Christchurch.
-The costs for South Pole deployment are standardized at \$1.8k in direct costs per deployment (i.e., per trip, independent of the length of deployment). - The plane ticket to Christchurch, travel from Christchurch to the South Pole, and subsistence at the South Pole is covered by the Antarctic Services Contract, however the total number of people to be supported at the pole must be maintained and updated for each pole season. - All South Pole deployments are done through WIPAC, who incurs additional costs (Supplies) per person deployed (in additional to the travel costs above), including: - Physical Exams (PQ) necessary for deploying personnel, which currently costs \$700/person. - Additional cold weather gear, which currently costs \$250/person. - South Pole travel and supplies are escalated by 2.15%/year.
+The costs for South Pole deployment are standardized at \$1.8k in direct costs per deployment (i.e. per trip, independent of the length of deployment). - The plane ticket to Christchurch, travel from Christchurch to the South Pole, and subsistence at the South Pole is covered by the Antarctic Services Contract, however the total number of people to be supported at the pole must be maintained and updated for each pole season. - All South Pole deployments are done through WIPAC, who incurs additional costs (Supplies) per person deployed (in additional to the travel costs above), including: - Physical Exams (PQ) necessary for deploying personnel, which currently costs \$700/person. - Cold weather gear rental, which currently costs \$250/person. - South Pole travel and supplies are not escalated.